rtbo/dopamine/README.md

 - Allows to look-up for installed dependency before downloading and build
 - Lock dependency versions for a deterministic libraries/application dependencies
 - Reduce compilation time by providing ready to use binary dependency packages
+- Make cross-compilation just as easy as compilation for the local system